 Porsche is the greatest name in motorsport.
 Not the most glamorous, perhaps, but the greatest.
 No other manufacturer has won as many races and championships in as diverse a range of disciplines.
 Everything from Formula 1 to Le Mans, hillclimbs to the Dakar Rally.

-It’s not just about the headline grabbing victories in big races.
+I’s not just about the headline grabbing victories in big races, either.
 Porsche has always catered for drivers at every stage of their career.
 But there’s now a clear ladder to climb that can, in theory at least, take you from newly-licensed novice to a seat in a Le Mans Hypercar.
 That ladder is of particular interest to me as I’m in the process of getting a racing license, which started with a fitness assessment at Porsche’s Human Performance Centre.
-Not that I have designs on getting behind the wheel of a 963, but I’m fascinated by the paths that can be charted from the bottom to the top of motorsport.
+Not that I have designs on getting behind the wheel of a 963 at La Sarthe, but I’m fascinated by the paths that can be charted from the bottom to the top of motorsport.
 And what Porsche can provide may well inform the direction I decide to take.

-Next up is the Carrera Cup GB, a very well-established series that’s been a proving ground for many drivers who have gone on to very successful careers.
+Next up is the Carrera Cup GB, a very well-established series that’s been a proving ground for many drivers who’ve gone on to very successful careers.
 Various iterations of 911 have been used, currently it’s the 992 GT3 Cup car.
 It’s not just in the UK, either.
-There are a dozen or so national and regional Carrera Cups around the world, and there’s the Formula 1-supporting Supercup.
+There are a dozen or so national and regional Carrera Cups around the world, plus there’s the Formula 1-supporting Supercup.
 Again, you’ll find amateurs and young hotshoes on the grid, plus some established pros.
-It says a lot that no less than 30 drivers who contested the 2024 World Endurance Championship passed through a Carrera Cup at some point during their career.
+It says a lot that no less than 30 drivers who contested the 2024 FIA World Endurance Championship passed through a Carrera Cup at some point in their career.

 Then there’s the GT4-spec Caymans and GT3-grade 911s that can be raced in innumerable GT and endurance series.
-Then, at the top of the tree, there’s the 963 Le Mans Hypercar that races in the FIA WEC and the US-based IMSA Sportscar Championship.
+And, at the top of the tree, there’s the 963 Le Mans Hypercar that races in FIA WEC and the US-based IMSA Sportscar Championship.

 “The first thing racing drivers want to know is that they’re playing on a level field.
 And they know that we run a tight ship in that regard.”
 So says Porsche GB motorsport manager James MacNaughton, explaining the appeal of the Sprint Challenge and Carrera Cup.
 I’m in conversation with him at Croft in Yorkshire, where both series are taking their regular slots on the support bill of the British Touring Car Championship.